The Recruiter (Squid Game)

 The Recruiter, also known as The Salesman, is a major antagonist of the South Korean Netflix drama Squid Game.
-The recruiter is dedicated to recruiting players for the Game through the same process: playing ddakji, giving them money and a card.
+The Recruiter is an enigmatic figure who is dedicated to recruiting players for the Game through the same process: playing ddakji, giving them money and a card.
+Among the players he recruited was Seong Gi-hun, thus making him the catalyst behind Gi-hun's journey.

+Despite his short appearance in the series, the Recruiter received critical acclaim from critics, with particular praise towards Gong Yoo's performance as the character.